khazaei/vision-hist/README.md

 WEIGHT_DECAY = 1e-2
 ```

-I was only able to achieve a 68% accuracy.
-The authors of the paper mentioned, for the best results, they first trained
+I was only able to achieve 68% accuracy.
+To obtain the best results, the authors first trained the ViT on a massive
-the ViT on a massive corpus of data.
-And then they fine-tuned the model for a more specific task.
-In the future I would
+corpus of data and then fine-tuned it for a more specific task.
+In the future, I would like to initialize the weights
-like to pre-initialize the weights from their model, and fine-tune for this classification task.
+from their model and fine-tune it for this specific classification task.

 ```
 Epoch: 200 	Step: 7370 	Loss: 0.3008 	Acc: 88.28125 %